mnemnion/loon/notes/clu/keywords.md

 Verdict: the `.keyword` syntax is winning.
 I think it just makes a string that must be a valid Clu symbol.
 Probably, this is actually a memoized table.
 I dunno.
 I'm overthinking this question.

+Let's try again:

+#Tags

+Clu offers tags.
+Tags are a short form for specifying strings that can be valid (Clu) symbols.

+In Clu, tags are strings.
+Symbols are strings also, but they live in environment tables and resolve to values.

+`(*G* #foo)` is equivalent to `foo` in Lua, which can also be written `_G.foo`.
+Note that we use a CL-like idiom for variables that would otherwise take a leading underscore; I believe a metamethod like `__call` we would refer to as `^call`.

+`*G*.foo` also works.
+Note that the leading hash is not retained and that we don't allow hashes at the beginning of symbols, anywhere else is okay.

+Tags aren't special anywhere.
+They're slightly more than a semantic convenience, since they are strings that obey symbol syntax. `(eq "foo" #foo)` is true by design.
+We'll have an `&key` form for handling final arguments, so `(foo bar #baz bux #quux flux)` on `(defn foo [bar &key])` works as you'd like it to.